How to import existing infrastructure resources with Terraform

 *2 : https://www.terraform.io/docs/import/index.html

-*3 : https:/ /github.com/GoogleCloudPlatform/terraformer
+*3 : https://github.com/GoogleCloudPlatform/terraformer

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 2